 In the posts on our Jobs page, Casting Directors will leave specific instructions for what they’re looking for, including union status, portrayable age, portrayable ethnicity, sizes, and any other specific information they have.
 It’s important to read through the post carefully to make sure you fit all the requirements before submitting.
 For example, if you mostly fit the description, but are taller than the height indicated, you would not submit since you do not fit the requested look.
 Remember, submitting for roles you don’t fit doesn’t help you or the Casting Director.

 If asked to send an email, include all the information requested, like your phone number or additional photos.
-They use this information to look you up in our casting system and to make sure you’re right for the role.
+They use this information to look you up in our casting platform and to make sure you’re right for the role.
 Never send any part of your Social Security number in an email.